C++23 · GPU-First · In Development · Late 2027

 • Declarative dependencies and registration contracts

-• C ABI boundary for binary stability
+• C ABI mod boundary for binary stability

 📥